 Not Everyone Will Come With You

-One of the hardest things to sit with is the truth that you can’t force anyone to follow Jesus, not even the folks you love most.
+One of the hardest things to sit with is the truth that you can’t force anyone to follow Jesus, not even the people you love the most.
 You can pray.
 You can be a reflection of light.
 You can send the texts, extend the invites, and speak life over them every chance you get.
 But at the end of the day, they still have to choose for themselves.
+No one tells you how painful it is to watch someone you love choose a lifestyle that’s pulling them further and further away from God.

 “Can two walk together, unless they are agreed?”— Amos 3:3 (NKJV)

 This doesn’t make your love for them any less real.
 It doesn’t make their absence any less painful.
 But it does shift your posture.
-Because now you know: this walk isn’t about dragging people with you.
-It’s about obeying God, even if you have to walk forward alone.
+You will look around and notice that your circle is smaller.
+But.. your spirit is heavier with the presence of God.
+There is peace, even in the loneliness, that I can promise.

 One Way, Many Journeys